ufz/ogs/web/content/docs/userguide/features/parallel_computing_mpi.md

  keyword, `-`, can be replaced with a new prefix, `-[given prefix string]_`.
 In the above example, `-`, is replaced with `-T_` and `-H_`, respectively.

-A introduction and a list of PETSc KSP solvers and preconditioners can be found by [this link](https://petsc.org/release/manualpages/KSP).
+An introduction and a list of PETSc KSP solvers and preconditioners can be found by [this link](https://petsc.org/release/manualpages/KSP).

+TODO: At best explain the example above in more detail.
+This can be done by comments in the `xml`-code snippet.

 ### 2. Launch MPI OGS